GRADING FOR BELT RANK

 Weapons

-Traditional weapons including nunchaku, escrima, bo, tonfa, and sai
+Traditional weapons nunchaku, escrima, bo, tonfa, and sai

 Kumite